trentlarson/endorser-docs/source/server.rst

 The server holds a log of signed claims.
 That is it's main purpose; other functions are for convenience or for features that are temporary while full P2P features are implemented.

+This service is not good for totally private claims.
+(Try Mastodon or Nostr or ACDCs.)

 * Use `/api/claim <https://test.endorser.ch:8000/api-docs/#/claim>`_ endpoints to record and retrieve claims, via standard REST.

   * To `POST <https://test.endorser.ch:8000/api-docs/#/claim/post_api_claim>`_ a claim, it must be signed and sent in a JWT; the body looks like this: ``{ "jwtEncoded" : "{JWT}" }``